LabourList | Labour's biggest independent grassroots e-network

 -

-Featured News
+Comment Featured

-“Not damaged but determined.”
-Ashworth on his father’s alcoholism and tackling excessive drinking
+This week MPs have a chance to use co-op principles to empower business and unleash some of Britain’s hidden talents

-The shadow health secretary Jonathan Ashworth has spoken about his father’s alcoholism in an interview with the Guardian and called for more to be done to tackle excessive drinking.
-“I remember him falling over when he picked me up at the school gates and we’d get home and there would be nothing in the fridge other than bottles of wine – he drank cheap horrible bottles of white wine … and cans of lager and Stone’s bitter,” he said in […]Read more →
+In a changing economy, with a rise in self-employment and the number of small business, how can we help people gain security and grow and develop their business ideas?
+Britain is after all, renowned as a nation of invention and creativity.
+But come up with a business idea and trying to get a loan for it from risk averse banks is nearly impossible.
+Rajesh Agrawal, deputy London mayor for business, tells the story of how he wanted to start a […]Read more →

 -

-Comment Europe Featured
+Europe Featured News

-I have spent 40 years taking on the establishment, now is the chance for change – Corbyn’s new year message
+Caroline Flint: Fair immigration controls do not run contrary to Labour values

-This is the full text of Jeremy Corbyn’s new year message, published today.
-I think it’s fair to say, that 2016 is a year that will live long in all our memories.
-It saw 12 months of enormous change not just in Britain but the world.
-But the New Year gives all the opportunity to start afresh.
-One of the best things about my job as Leader of the Labour Party is meeting some fantastic people all over the country. […]Read more →
+Fair immigration controls are compatible with Labour values, Caroline Flint has said as the party continues its debate over how to respond to voter concern on a touchstone issue She said that the issue has been “sidestepped” by various Labour leaders, arguing that they had ducked the challenge of dealing with some voters’ anxieties over the level of immigration.
+Tackling the issue is now more urgent in the wake of the Brexit vote, she said.
+Flint, a former Cabinet minister, said […]Read more →

 -

-Comment Europe Featured
+Comment Featured Unions

-Sixties are the new 40s, yes to free movement and no to a Blair comeback – what we learned from Corbyn’s interview
+Tube union general secretary: Thank you to the public for your solidarity as we fight this battle for your right to travel safely

-Jeremy Corbyn has accused Theresa May of behaving like Henry VIII because of her refusal to commit to putting a final Brexit deal to a vote in parliament.
-Here is what else we learned.
-1. Despite pressure from Labour MPs, Corbyn remains committed to the free movement of people into Britain from the European Union.
-“We should recognise that European workers in Britain do contribute massively to the health service, education, manufacturing industry, care work, agricultural sector,” he told the […]Read more →
+Manuel Cortes, general secretary of the TSSA, joined members on the picket line at tube stations from 5am today and issued this message.
+I pay tribute to my members whose commitment to public service is so strong they are now prepared to forego a day’s pay today and strike if that’s what it takes to warn the public that the Tube is no longer being as as safely run as it was this time last year.
+The strength of feeling […]Read more →